-At present, there is no cure for systemic sclerosis.
+At present, there is no cure for systemic sclerosis, limited or diffuse.
 However, much can be done to help.
 The aims of treatment are:

 There are various other treatments which can help, depending on individual symptoms.